A question we've received several times is: "I'm tired all the time, what should I do? I think I'm exhausted."

 13. Take Supplements

-Suggestions for important supplements that provide support in different ways:
+Suggestions for important supplements that support in different ways.

 Vitamin C – a superb antioxidant that really supports us in all situations

-Extra B-12 – consider getting your B-12 levels tested to see where you stand.
+Extra B-12 – feel free to take a blood test for your B-12 and see where you stand.

-Magnesium – very beneficial for anxiety, pain, and stress.
+Magnesium – very good for worry, pain and stress.

 Lemon balm – both calming and uplifting.

-An herbal blend for good sleep – such as Sleep Balance.
+An herbal blend for good sleep – such as Sömnbalans.

-L-Theanine – a fantastic amino acid for stress and anxiety.
+L-Theanine – a fantastic amino acid for stress and worry.

-Selenium – very important for both the thyroid and immune system.
+Selenium – very important for both the thyroid gland and immune system.

 Infection & Inflammation